Close Video

 This course was developed in a collaborative effort by the Wired Human Academic Advisory Committee consisting of Will Norton, R. Adam DeVries, Caroline Scholer, Ashley Carter, Adam Meyersiek, Jason Frost, and Lisa Frost.

-The Wired Human Curriculum was developed by a diverse team of experts, each bringing unique insights and experiences to address the complex challenges of the digital age.
+The Wired Human Curriculum addresses the complex challenges of the digital age.
 Our authors’ combined expertise in education, psychology, technology, and youth development ensures a well-rounded, research-based approach to digital literacy and online safety.

 Get the Wired Human Curriculum